Gremlins: Box office

 Financially, Gremlins was a success.
 Produced on an $11 million budget, it was more expensive than Spielberg had originally intended but still relatively cheap for its time.
 The trailer introduced the film to audiences by briefly explaining that Billy receives a strange creature as a Christmas present, by going over the three rules, and then coming out with the fact that the creatures transform into terrible monsters.
 This trailer showed little of either the mogwai or the gremlins.
 In contrast to this, other advertisements concentrated on Gizmo, overlooked the gremlins, and made the film look similar to Spielberg's earlier family film E.T. the Extra-Terrestrial (1982).

 Gremlins was released into North American theaters on June 8, 1984, the same day as Ivan Reitman's Ghostbusters.
 Gremlins ranked second, with $12.5 million in its first weekend, $1.1 million less than Ghostbusters.
 By the end of its American screenings on November 29, it had grossed $148,168,459 domestically.
 This made it the fourth highest-grossing film of the year, behind Beverly Hills Cop, Ghostbusters, and Indiana Jones and the Temple of Doom.
-In August 1984, it opened in Argentina and Spain, and in October it premiered in West Germany.
-Screenings began in Mexico, Australia, and much of the rest of Europe in December.
 Since Gremlins had an international audience, different versions of the film were made to overcome cultural barriers.
 Mandel learned to speak his few intelligible lines, such as "Bright light!", in various languages, including German.
 Regional music and humor were also incorporated into foreign-language versions.
-Dante credited this work as being one of the factors which helped to make Gremlins a worldwide success.
-However, many critics questioned the summer release date of the film in America, as the film takes place during the Christmas holiday season, causing them to comment that it should have had a Christmas release date instead.
+Dante credited this work as being one of the factors that helped to make Gremlins a worldwide success.

-In addition to this, there were also complaints from audiences about the violence depicted in the film.
-These complaints were particularly present in people who had brought their children to see the film, many of whom walked out of the theater before the film had ended.
-Dante admitted to reporters later that "the idea of taking a 4-year-old to see Gremlins, thinking it's going to be a cuddly, funny animal movie and then seeing that it turns into a horror picture, I think people were upset...
-They felt like they had been sold something family friendly and it wasn't entirely family friendly".
+Discussing the film's violence, Dante later told reporters that "the idea of taking a 4-year-old to see Gremlins, thinking it's going to be a cuddly, funny animal movie and then seeing that it turns into a horror picture, I think people were upset...
+They felt like they had been sold something family-friendly and it wasn't entirely family-friendly".

-The film became available to audiences again when it was brought back to theaters on August 30, 1985.
-This additional release brought its gross up to $153,083,102.
+The film became available to audiences again when it was returned to theaters on August 30, 1985.
+This additional release brought its gross up to $153,083,102, making it Warner Bros.’ most successful film at the time, a record that stood until Batman surpassed it in 1989.

 By February 1985, the film had grossed $59.6 million internationally, including $17 million in Japan.
 It grossed a further $0.2 million in 2019, taking its worldwide gross to over $212.9 million.